 Those seeking nude beaches in Panama should head to Isla Contadora in the Pearl Islands.
-Isla Contadora is home to Playa de las Suecas (Beach of the Swedish Women), the only official Panama nude beach.
-However, many of the island's other beaches are of the relaxed sort, and partial or full nudity isn't uncommon.
+This archipelago of around 200 islands can be found in the Pacific Ocean, just 30 miles off the coast of Panama.
+Isla Contadora is home to Playa de las Suecas (Beach of the Swedish Women), which is considered Panama's only official nude beach.
+However, many of the island's other beaches are of the relaxed sort, meaning partial or full nudity is not uncommon.
 Just ask around—or better, look around—before you strip off your speedo.

 El Salvador, Guatemala, and Nicaragua